Vegan Textured Vegetable Protein (TVP) Guide

 Because of its low cost and high nutrition, TVP is a favorite of food service, retail, and institutional — think school lunch and prison meal programs — facilities everywhere.
 It’s lightweight and has a long shelf life, which makes it perfect for backpacking and disaster preparedness and even rescue-type situations.

 Mild in flavor, Textured Vegetable Protein absorbs flavorings extraordinarily well and has a fibrous, spongy texture that is similar to animal meat.
-This toothy texture makes it a great choice for people who are looking for alternatives to the familiar textures of their pre-vegan days.
+This toothy texture makes it an excellent choice for people who are looking for alternatives to the familiar foods of their pre-vegan days.

 Here’s everything you need to know about Textured Vegetable Protein.